kenba/via-ellipsoid-cpp/README.md

 The library is based on Charles Karney's [GeographicLib](https://geographiclib.sourceforge.io/) library.

 Like `GeographicLib`, it models geodesic segments as great circle arcs on the surface of a unit sphere.
-However, it also uses vectors to calculate along track distances, across track distances and intersections between geodesic segments.
+However, it also uses vectors to perform calculations between geodesic segments.

 The `Ellipsoid` class represents an ellipsoid of revolution.